gtauzin/kedro-dagster/CONTRIBUTING.md

   uv run mkdocs serve
   ```

-* API reference and technical documentation are auto-generated from the code and docstrings.
+* API and CLI reference can be auto-generated from the code and docstrings but need to be manually added to the docs.
 Please keep docstrings up to date when contributing code.
 * When adding new features or making changes, update the relevant documentation pages in `docs/pages/` and ensure the navigation in `mkdocs.yml` is correct.

 ## Testing